RedFurrFox/RedFurrFox/README.md

-# Hi their GitHub users 👋
+# Hi There GitHub Users!!! 👋
 Motto: "Learn to all of your failures, this will teach and guide you in your sweet bright future."

 ---